FactorioCalc/FactorioCalc/docs/guide0.md

 ## Basics

+To use FactorioCalc you need to import it and call `setGameConfig` to set the game configuration to match the version of Factorio you are using.
+This section of the guide will assume you are using Factorio 2.0 without the Space Age addons.

 All symbols you need are exported into the main `factoriocalc` namespace so it is rare you will need to import from a sub-module.
 FactorioCalc is meant to be used interactively via a REPL, with details of your overall factory